Reohna/LinuxAssignment3/README.md

 > example: if your directory is ```var/www/Example1``` do ```vim /etc/nginx/sites-available/Example1.conf```

-Once completed, paste the the example server block into the file:
+Once completed, paste the example server block into the file and edit the root path to the directory you created in /var/www/ :

       server {
       	listen 80 default_server;